Does provable absence of barren plateaus imply classical simulability?: Definitions for barren plateaus and simulability

 Now that we have defined what it means to compute (with high probability\ or with certainty over $\bm{\theta}$) a loss, we can present different notions of what it means to simulate it.
 We begin with the most basic and intuitive definition for classical simulability, which we simply dub \textit{Classical Simulation} (CSIM).
 A problem $\mathcal{C}$ is in $\CSIM$ if a polynomial-time classical algorithm can compute every instance in $\mathcal{C}$.
 As schematically shown in Fig.~\ref{fig:models}, CSIM is performed entirely on a classical device with no need nor access to a quantum computer.

-We also consider classical simulation algorithms enhanced by polynomial-size data obtained from quantum experiments, which we denote as \emph{Classical Simulation enhanced with Quantum Experiments} ($\CSIM_{\mathrm{QE}}$).
-In this case, one is given a problem instance and is allowed to use a quantum computer for an initial data acquisition phase, which takes no more than polynomial time.
+We also consider classical simulation algorithms enhanced by polynomial-size data obtained from quantum experiments, which we denote as \emph{Quantum Enhanced Classical Simulation} ($\QESIM$), which morally means that the quantum landscape can be \textit{classically surrogated}.
+In this case, one is given a problem instance and is allowed to use a quantum computer for an initial data acquisition phase, which takes no more than polynomial time (and uses no more than polynomial-memory).
 During this phase, one can prepare copies of the initial quantum state, apply some operations, and independently measure them via some efficient tomographic or classical shadow techniques \cite{huang2020predicting,elben2022randomized,anshu2023survey}.
 Such a procedure can be used to obtain an efficiently storable classical representation (i.e., storable in string of size in $\OC(\poly(n))$) of the state, unitary or measurement operator.
 Once this initial phase is over, one cannot access the quantum device anymore, and the computation of $\ell_{\thv}(\rho,O)$ has to be done purely classically.
-A problem $\mathcal{C}$ is in $\CSIM_{\mathrm{QE}}$ if a polynomial-time classical algorithm, which can utilize data obtained from quantum devices in an initial data acquisition phase, can compute every instance in $\mathcal{C}$\footnote{Note that the problem of estimating a loss with data from a quantum computer can be cast into a decision problem.
-In this case, $\CSIM$ can be related to BPP, $\QESIM$ is closely connected to BPP/Samp~\cite{huang2021power} and even more closely connected to BPP/qgenpoly~\cite{jerbi2023shadows}, and $\QSIM$ is related to BQP. }.
+A problem $\mathcal{C}$ is in $\QESIM$ if a polynomial-time classical algorithm, which can utilize data obtained from quantum devices in an initial data acquisition phase, can compute every instance in $\mathcal{C}$.
+Here we note that the problem of estimating a loss with data from a quantum computer can be cast into a decision problem.
+In this case, $\CSIM$ can be related to BPP, $\QESIM$ is closely connected to BPP/Samp~\cite{huang2021power} and even more closely connected to BPP/qgenpoly~\cite{jerbi2023shadows}, and $\QSIM$ is related to BQP.
+Speaking more informally, algorithms in $\QESIM$ are also often described as classical surrogate methods.

-We stress that all problems in $\CSIM$ and $\CSIM_{\mathrm{QE}}$ do not require running a parametrized quantum circuit on the quantum computer.
-Quantum resources are either entirely unnecessary ($\CSIM$), or used only in some initial data acquisition phase ($\CSIM_{\mathrm{QE}}$).
+We stress that all problems in $\CSIM$ and $\QESIM$ do not require running a parametrized quantum circuit on the quantum computer.
+Quantum resources are either entirely unnecessary ($\CSIM$), or used only in some initial data acquisition phase ($\QESIM$).

 This leads us to define \textit{Quantum Simulation} (QSIM).
 A problem class $\mathcal{C}$ is in $\QSIM$ if a polynomial-time quantum algorithm can compute all instances in $\mathcal{C}$.
 As depicted in Fig.~\ref{fig:models}, models in QSIM allow for feedback between the classical and quantum computer.
 Moreover, the models in QSIM will usually require implementing the parametrized quantum circuit on quantum hardware.